wulanmantiri/smart-traffic-api/README.md

 - After setup, every push to `master` in your github repository will trigger CI/CD.

 ### S3
-- Create an S3 bucket with the name `smart-traffic-sam`.
+- Create two S3 buckets with the name `smart-traffic-sam-<RANDOM-ID>` and `smart-traffic-firehose-<RANDOM-ID>`.
+- Leave everything as is for easy configuration.

+### Kinesis Firehose
+- Create a new delivery stream.
+- Set source to be `Direct PUT` and select `Amazon S3` as the destination.
+- Set the name to be `smart-traffic-stream`.
+- Choose `smart-traffic-firehose` in the S3 bucket destination settings.
 - Leave everything as is for easy configuration.

 ### CodeBuild